Backpacking Is Life · Updated June 2026

 Shibuya: best if the atmosphere is the point

-Shibuya is where Tokyo looks the way people imagine it will before they arrive.
-The famous crossing, the department stores, the young fashion crowd, the clubs — it is busy in a way that is genuinely exciting rather than just chaotic.
-If you want the city to feel like an event from the moment you walk out of the hotel, Shibuya delivers that.
+Shibuya is where Tokyo looks the way people imagine before they arrive — the famous crossing, the department stores, the young fashion crowd, the clubs.
+It’s busy in a way that’s genuinely exciting rather than just chaotic.
+If you want the city to feel like an event from the moment you walk out of the hotel, Shibuya delivers.

 The honest trade-off is that Shibuya’s energy can be a lot to come home to at the end of every day.
-It is also slightly less practical as a transport hub than Shinjuku — not bad, just not quite as seamlessly connected.
-The accommodation tends to run slightly more expensive per night at the mid-range tier.
+It’s also slightly less practical as a transport hub than Shinjuku — not bad, just not quite as seamless.
+Accommodation runs slightly more expensive per night at the mid-range tier.

-Shibuya works best for first-timers who are travelling for the nightlife, are in their 20s and want to be in the thick of things, or are doing a shorter trip and want the “quintessential Tokyo” backdrop from day one.
-It is less ideal if you are doing a lot of day trips or want a quieter place to decompress at night.
+Shibuya works best for first-timers travelling for nightlife, those in their 20s who want to be in the thick of things, or anyone on a shorter trip wanting the “quintessential Tokyo” backdrop from day one.
+Less ideal if you’re doing lots of day trips or want a quiet place to decompress.

-Price range: Mid-range hotels from ¥15,000–¥30,000; budget options are limited and often poor value compared to Shinjuku or Asakusa at the same price point.
+Price range: Mid-range hotels from ¥15,000-30,000; budget options are limited and often poor value compared to Shinjuku or Asakusa.

 Tokyo Station and Ginza: best for a polished, calm city break

-Tokyo Station and Ginza are the areas I would point older travellers, couples on a nicer trip, or anyone doing a short Tokyo leg as part of a wider Japan itinerary towards first.
-The atmosphere is noticeably different from Shinjuku or Shibuya — cleaner streets, quieter evenings, fewer crowds, and a more grown-up city feel.
+Tokyo Station and Ginza are the areas I’d point older travellers, couples on a nicer trip, or anyone doing a short Tokyo leg as part of a wider Japan itinerary towards first.
+The atmosphere is noticeably different from Shinjuku or Shibuya — cleaner streets, quieter evenings, fewer crowds, a more grown-up feel.

-The transport logic here is excellent.
-Tokyo Station is the main Shinkansen hub, so if you are continuing on to Kyoto or Osaka, your departure point is either your hotel lobby or a 5-minute walk.
-The Narita Express also stops here, which simplifies airport arrival considerably.
-That alone is worth a lot on day one when you are jet-lagged and dealing with luggage for the first time.
+The transport logic is excellent.
+Tokyo Station is the main Shinkansen hub, so if you’re continuing to Kyoto or Osaka, your departure point is a short walk from your hotel.
+The Narita Express also stops here, simplifying airport arrival — worth a lot on day one when you’re jet-lagged and dealing with luggage.

-Ginza is quieter and higher-end again — think luxury department stores, excellent restaurants, and the kind of streets that feel genuinely calm.
-It is not where you go for nightlife, but it is where you go if you want Tokyo to feel sophisticated rather than overwhelming.
+Ginza is quieter and higher-end again — luxury department stores, excellent restaurants, genuinely calm streets.
+Not where you go for nightlife, but where you go if you want Tokyo to feel sophisticated rather than overwhelming.

-Price range: Mid-range from ¥18,000–¥35,000; this area skews more expensive, and budget options are limited and generally not great value.
+Price range: Mid-range from ¥18,000-35,000; skews more expensive, and budget options are limited and generally not great value.

 Tokyo Station or Ginza if you:

 📌 Looking for a mid-range or higher-end Tokyo hotel?
-Search Trip.com for Tokyo Station and Ginza hotels — you can filter by neighbourhood, guest score, and price range.
+Search Trip.com for Tokyo Station and Ginza hotels — filter by neighbourhood, guest score, and price range.

 Quick comparison: which area fits your trip

-Where I would not stay on a first Tokyo trip
+Where I wouldn’t stay on a first Tokyo trip

-The worst Tokyo accommodation mistake is not which neighbourhood you pick — it is picking a neighbourhood correctly but then booking the cheapest option on the map without checking which end of it you are actually in.
+The worst Tokyo accommodation mistake isn’t which neighbourhood you pick — it’s picking a neighbourhood correctly but then booking the cheapest option on the map without checking which end of it you’re in.
 Tokyo neighbourhoods are large, and a hotel listed as “Shinjuku” can be a 20-minute walk from Shinjuku Station.
-That is the kind of thing that costs you 40 minutes a day and makes the trip feel harder than it needs to be.
+That costs you 40 minutes a day and makes the trip feel harder than it needs to be.

-- Anywhere listed as “Tokyo” without a sub-neighbourhood: This usually means the outer residential zones.
-Fine for locals, awkward for tourists making the most of limited time.
+• Anywhere listed as just “Tokyo” without a sub-neighbourhood: usually the outer residential zones — fine for locals, awkward for tourists making the most of limited time.

-- Capsule hotels as your only stay: Fine for a night or two and worth the experience, but no storage and no personal space makes a week-long base exhausting.
+• Capsule hotels as your only stay: worth the experience for a night, but no storage and no personal space makes a week-long base exhausting.

-- Airbnbs in non-central areas: Some are great, but if you are choosing between a well-located budget hotel and a spacious Airbnb that requires two train changes to reach anything, the hotel usually wins for a first trip.
+• Airbnbs in non-central areas: some are great, but a well-located budget hotel beats a spacious Airbnb requiring two train changes to reach anything.

 Getting to your accommodation from the airport

 Most first-time visitors arrive into Narita or Haneda.
-Both airports are well connected, but the journey times and options differ.
+Both are well connected, but journey times and options differ.

 From Narita Airport